billbuchanan/csn09112/week04_ciphers/labs/README.md

 ## Aim
 The  aim  of  this  lab  is  to set up AWS server instances and understand the setup of key security aspects.

-Note: Please use a **Ubuntu server** rather than an Amazon Linux instance.
+Note: It may be preferable to use a **Ubuntu server** rather than an Amazon Linux instance.

 ## Activities